htmfilho/htmfilho.github.io/_posts/2017/2017-10-26-rethinking-software-documentation.markdown

 ---

-Recently, I was reviewing a [pull request][pull-request] when I caught an inconsistency between the code and the documentation.
-The image below shows a new return case added to the function `is_program_manager`, but the developer didn't not update the documentation accordingly.
+Recently, I was reviewing a [pull request][pull-request] when I caught an inconsistency between a code snippet and its documentation.
+The image below shows a new return case added to the function `is_program_manager`, but the developer didn't update the documentation accordingly.
 So, the text still explains the previous return logic.

 ![Flagrant of outdated code documentation](/images/posts/code_documentation.png)